 In March 2020, six weeks before our Spring recital, we migrated from in-person lessons to online lessons over Zoom due to Covid, and did our first live-performance Zoom recital in April, with friends and family attending from all over the country.
 That was exciting!
 Many of those individuals would not have been close enough to attend had it been a traditional format - such an outpouring of support.
-Since then, lessons continued to be virtual each week, with students reaching their goals, completing leveled method books, sitting for exams, participating in other recitals, and enjoying the journey.
+At that time lessons continued to be virtual each week, with students reaching their goals, completing leveled method books, sitting for exams, participating in other recitals, and enjoying the journey.
 The learning curve required by us all to keep music in our lives during those uncertain times was well worth it!
-Lessons remained online through summer 2021, with a watch on school policies to determine if/how we go back to in-person lessons in September 2021.

 To facilitate communication between families when a schedule conflict arises, all student families receive the studio's Swap List.
 This shows my teaching schedule for the week, with one parent's first name and phone number noted for each lesson time.
 (Trading lesson times is the only approved use for this information.)
 When a swap is successfully arranged, please notify me so I can be prepared for each student’s arrival.